 Dissociative amnesia is one of several dissociative disorders in which a person forgets key elements of their life, and is therefore divorced from a full understanding of themselves and their current state.
 It often following trauma or severe stress.
-In the case of dissociative amnesia, individuals are separated from their memories, suffering abnormal memory loss in ways that significantly disrupt their lives.
+In the case of dissociative amnesia, individuals suffer abnormal memory loss in ways that significantly disrupt their lives.
 They may forget a specific event, or they may forget who they are and everything about themselves and their personal history.

 Dissociative amnesia is not normal forgetting, like misplacing keys or forgetting the name of someone you met once or twice.
 Symptoms range from forgetting personal information, like one’s own name and address, to blocking out specific traumatic events or even the events of one’s entire life.
 A person with dissociative amnesia may not remember friends, family members, or coworkers.
 When a person with generalized dissociative amnesia forgets everything about the self and their life, they may move to a new location and establish a new identity but, when discovered, they don’t know how they got there or why they have no identification.
 Most cases of dissociative amnesia are temporary, but memory gaps can last anywhere from a few minutes to an entire lifetime.
 Those with dissociative amnesia may be at greater risk of self-injury and suicide.

 The DSM-5 includes the following symptoms for dissociative amnesia:

 - The inability to remember important autobiographical information that one would typically be able to recall